 Quad/Graphics operates primarily in the commercial print portion of the printing industry.
-The printing industry, with approximately 49,000 companies in the United States, is highly fragmented and competitive.
-Although there has been significant industry consolidation, particularly in the past decade, the largest 400 U.S. printers represent less than half of the total industry revenue in the U.S., according to the December 2016 Printing Impressions PI400 rankings.
-As such, the Company competes for business not only with large and mid-sized printers, but also with smaller regional printers.
+The printing industry, with approximately 46,000 companies in the United States, is highly fragmented and competitive.
+Although there has been significant industry consolidation, particularly in the past decade, the largest 400 U.S. printers represent less than half of the total industry revenue in the U.S., according to the December 2017 Printing Impressions PI400 rankings.
+As such, the Company competes for business not only with large and mid-sized printers, but also with smaller regional printers and the growing forms of digital alternatives to print.
 In certain circumstances, due primarily to factors such as freight rates and client preference for local services, printers with better access to certain regions of a given country may be preferred by clients in such regions.

-In recent years, the printing industry has experienced a reduction in demand for printed materials and overcapacity due to various factors including the Great Recession of 2008 and 2009, which severely impacted volumes, and competition from alternative sources of communication, including email, the Web, electronic readers, interactive television and electronic retailing.
+The printing industry continues to experience a reduction in demand for printed materials and overcapacity due to various factors including the Great Recession of 2008 and 2009, which severely impacted volumes, and competition from alternative sources of communication, including email, electronic readers, interactive television and electronic retailing and other digital formats.
+Specifically, there is a sustained and increasing shift of digital substitution by marketers and advertisers, to both replace and augment campaigns that were historically focused on print.
 The impacts of overcapacity and intense competition have led to continued downward pricing pressures.
 Printing industry revenues may continue to decrease in the future.
 Some of the industries that the Company services have been subject to consolidation efforts, leading to a smaller number of potential clients.
-Furthermore, if the smaller clients of Quad/Graphics are consolidated with larger companies using other printing companies, the Company could lose its clients to competing printing companies.
+Furthermore, if the smaller clients of Quad/ Graphics are consolidated with larger companies using other printing companies, the Company could lose its clients to competing printing companies.

-The printing and marketing services industries are highly competitive and are expected to remain so.
-The U.S. advertising and marketing services industry includes about 38,000 establishments (single-location companies and units of multi-location companies), with combined annual revenue of about \$95 billion.
+The advertising and marketing services industries are highly competitive and are expected to remain so.
+The U.S. advertising and marketing services industry includes about 38,000 establishments (single-location companies and units of multi-location companies), with combined annual revenue of about \$100 billion.
 Any failure on the part of the Company to compete effectively in the markets it serves could have a material adverse effect on its results of operations, financial condition or cash flows and could require changes to the way it conducts its business or require it to reassess strategic alternatives involving its operations.